bacoords/block-theme/src/scss/base/README.md

 ## Tips

-If you have a button that shouldn't inherit the default button styles from `forms.scss`, you can give it the class `link-style`, and the styles won't be applied to that button.
+If you have a button that shouldn't inherit the default button styles from `forms.scss`, you can give it the class `link-button`, and the styles won't be applied to that button.